 session:869, though it's not required.
 You may rename it to fit your application, e.g.

 ‘tier0’, ‘tier1’, and the lines within ‘headings_re’ identifying them are optional.
 They participate in the visual style of the short and expanded headings seen above, and search-wise are combined into

 heading:"part one" or

 service search-engine start

-The html output is somewhat blobbed, and largely within the code rather than the template, although well organized within the code.
+The html output is somewhat blobbed, and largely within the code (although well organized) rather than the template.
 Moving it to the template may be in the future.

 Source files are expected to be in Markdown, but you can simply omit